IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 5. Run the command `stack runghc Main.hs`.
 6. Verify that the output is correct.

-## Core concepts of Plutus smart contracts
+## Core concepts of Plutus smart contracts (this section is very wordy and difficult to follow -- a graphic may help here)
 Before we start building our vesting smart contract, let's go over the following core concepts that underpin Plutus smart contracts.

 ### Datum